The Nomination Process:

-- A current color photograph of the applicant (5 x 7 inches)
+- A current color photograph (head and shoulders) of the applicant in Business attire (5 x 7 inches)

 - ACT and/or SAT results

-- Resume of honors, extracurricular involvment, and community activities
+- Resume of honors, extracurricular involvement, and community activities

 - An essay (500 words or fewer) explaining why the applicant wishes to attend a service academy

 What happens after an applicant has completed the nomination file?

 The academy board will review nomination files and select applicants for interviews.
 Applicants who submit completed nomination files will be scheduled for individual interviews in late October or early November.